Sanchit-mathur/Strategic-Investment/README.md

 2. Open the data files in the respective tools (Excel, Power BI, Alteryx).
 3. Follow the documenttion in README.md for analysis and visualization.

-### Power BI Dashboard
+## Power BI Dashboard
-Below is a screenshot of the Power BI dashboard:
+Below is the screenshot of the Power BI dashboard:

 ![Alteryx Project_page-0003](https://github.com/user-attachments/assets/ea9fbe0f-ca91-4fab-83d8-721aa3a3a565)
 ![Alteryx Project_page-0002](https://github.com/user-attachments/assets/daf6d8a9-4d1c-42ea-9fb3-4f0d805147ca)